Public Interest Payphones

 - Remote or isolated areas where landline telephone access to emergency services could be needed (such as public parks, campgrounds and Interstate rest areas).

 A PIP application must be filed or sponsored by a governmental agency or entity.
 The state currently does not have funding to supply public interest payphones.
-However, when a need is determined, IURC staff will attempt to locate payphone services providers who are willing to provide payphone services to the area.

 PIP inquiries and service requests will help the OUCC and IURC better monitor and understand the nature and scope of any unmet demand for public payphone service in Indiana.
 This will help maximize the benefits and minimize the costs of Indiana’s Public Interest Payphone Program.